Jeannine Cook: Artistic Practice

 Like other contemporary metalpoint artists, Cook experiments with the medium, exploring innovative ways to extend its unique properties.
 She frequently combines touches of colour with the monochromatic drawings, employing such media as Prismacolour, Polychromos pencil, watercolour, Plike paper, Washi papers, silk fabric and silk threads, whilst at other times she uses coloured grounds or coloured supports, such as in the drawing Tillandsia recurvata.
 Her artistic vocabulary also includes gold and silver foil and marks made with wide metal tools (spoons, rings or bracelets, wedges of silver, etc.).
 Her drawings on paper are executed in a range of sizes.
 Her oeuvre also includes artist books and watercolour paintings.

 Cook's use of the mark-making metals is varied in style, ranging from realistic drawings of flowers, landscapes and other natural subjects to seemingly abstract studies of barks, stones and other natural materials, often depicted realistically but at close range.

-Series have included Miro-inspired drawings done in and about the Fundación Pilar i Joan Miró in Palma de Mallorca, Pensando en Miro, a series entitled Terratorium based on the Chablis region in Burgundy, France, and De Natvræ, studies of nature drawn from many different sources.
+Series have included Joan Miró-inspired drawings done in and about the Fundación Pilar i Joan Miró in Palma de Mallorca, Pensando en Miro, a series entitled Terratorium based on the Chablis region in Burgundy, France, and De Natvræ, studies of nature drawn from many different sources.
 In 2022, Cook embarked on an ambitious large-scale project entitled Olive Tree Waltzes, an ensemble of drawings in silverpoint and goldpoint that are designed to be shown together.

-Much of Cook's work has been carried out while in residency in France at La Porte Peinte Centre pour les Arts, Noyers sur Serein, Bordeneuve Retreat, Betchat (Ariège), and Hôtel Sainte Valière, Sainte Valière, as well as in Portugal, at OBRAS, Estremoz, Kamiyama (Shikoku, Japan) and RUC (Cividate Camuno, Lombardy, Italy).
+Much of Cook's work has been carried out while in residency in France at La Porte Peinte Centre pour les Arts, Noyers sur Serein, Bordeneuve Retreat, Betchat (Ariège), and Hôtel Sainte Valière, Sainte Valière, as well aa at OBRAS, Estremoz (Portugal), Kamiyama (Shikoku, Japan) and RUC (Cividate Camuno, Lombardy, Italy).

-As Cook has evolved as a metalpoint artist, her choice of subject matter has widened from the early botanical studies which betray the deep influence of her nature-oriented East African life.
-Deeply passionate about environmental issues, Cook reminds us to wake up, to look, to truly see nature.
-Her art acts as an advocate for a more informed look at our planet, at details that reveal nature's past and present: hurricane-struck red cedar trees that become burnished silver skeletons, tree barks that bespeak age and endurance, stones that tell of past geological dramas.
-Given that the majority of the world's population is now urban, Cook sees the need to share with art lovers the intricacy, elegance and vital importance of even the smallest aspect of life in the natural world.
-The rarity and allure of the lustrous metalpoint medium arouse curiosity and offer a starting point for dialogue about much wider environmental issues and the rewards that await us when we awaken to nature's riches.
+As Cook has evolved as a metalpoint artist, her choice of subject matter has widened from the early botanical studies which have been influenced by her nature-oriented East African life.
+Deeply passionate about environmental issues, Cook's works advocate for a deeper connection to nature by focusing on details which communicate the past and present of natural features, such as hurricane-struck red cedar trees, tree barks and stones.
+Given that the majority of the world's population is now urban, Cook aims to share the intricacy, elegance and vital importance of even the smallest aspect of life in the natural world.